Desert: Fauna

 Invertebrates, particularly arthropods, have successfully made their homes in the desert.
 Flies, beetles, ants, termites, locusts, millipedes, scorpions and spiders have hard cuticles which are impervious to water and many of them lay their eggs underground and their young develop away from the temperature extremes at the surface.
 The Saharan silver ant (Cataglyphis bombycina) uses a heat shock protein in a novel way and forages in the open during brief forays in the heat of the day.
 The long-legged darkling beetle in Namibia stands on its front legs and raises its carapace to catch the morning mist as condensate, funnelling the water into its mouth.
 Some arthropods make use of the ephemeral pools that form after rain and complete their life cycle in a matter of days.
 The desert shrimp does this, appearing "miraculously" in new-formed puddles as the dormant eggs hatch.
 Others, such as brine shrimps, fairy shrimps and tadpole shrimps, are cryptobiotic and can lose up to 92% of their bodyweight, rehydrating as soon as it rains and their temporary pools reappear.

 Human relations

 Humans have long made use of deserts as places to live, and more recently have started to exploit them for minerals and energy capture.
 Deserts play a significant role in human culture with an extensive literature.
+Deserts can only support a limited population of both humans and animals.